fguignard/UncELMe/README.md

 * Estimates of model variance for the ensemble, including homoskedastic and heteroskedastic estimates for the  non-regularized and regularized cases.

-More theoretical and implementation details can be found in Guignard et al. < https://doi.org/10.1016/j.neucom.2021.04.027 >.
+More theoretical and implementation details can be found in [Guignard et al.](https://doi.org/10.1016/j.neucom.2021.04.027).
 Please refer to this article if you are using the package.

 Examples with the ELMEnsemble class are availaible on GitHub Gist to help you get started :